Every drop counts: discover your water footprint!

 Domestic water, the water that comes out of your taps for showering, cooking, cleaning... is not included in the water footprint because most of it is returned to the same catchment area after treatment.

-Once the water has been used, it is cleaned and returned to local watercourses.
+Once it has been used, the water is cleaned and returned to local watercourses.

 Just because it's not included doesn't mean it's not important!
 Many areas of France are regularly subject to water restrictions due to periods of drought.
 It's important to reduce domestic water consumption to share this vital resource more effectively and limit the pressure on local reserves.